Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Higher-order correlations

-which evaluate the $4^{\mathrm{th}}$-order spin-correlation \emph{conditioned} on the presence of a nearby dopant (see SI for details).
-To cope with limited statistics, the analysis is here performed on larger doping bins (\SI{10}{\percent} instead of \SI{5}{\percent} previously).
-In \figref{fig:fig5}c-d, $C_{\mathcal{K}}^{(5)}$ is plotted against doping for cold and hot datasets ($T/t \approx 0.25$ with dark colours, $T/t \approx 0.6$ with lighter colours, respectively).
-For the T-shape configuration, the conditioned correlations are non-vanishing only for the coldest dataset, close to half-filling.
-The bare correlations (grey squares), on the other hand, are negative and increase in amplitude as doping or temperature is reduced, following a similar trend as the bare $C_T^{(4)}$.
-The diamond-shape correlations, however, display a very different behaviour.
-Close to half-filling, both the bare and conditioned correlations vanish due to dominant effects of doublon-hole fluctuations --- each hole (doublon) is in the direct vicinity of a doublon (hole) and voids the correlations --- in contrast to the T-shape correlations, which are less sensitive to such fluctuations.
-We furthermore measure significant non-zero values for $C_\diamond^{(5)}$ around $|\delta| = \num{10}-\SI{20}{\percent}$ at all temperatures.
-More importantly, the values are equal in amplitude to the bare correlations, suggesting that the contribution from lower-order terms is negligible.
 Such a feature --- dominant higher-order correlation --- is characteristic of strongly correlated systems and can here be attributed to the presence of fluctuating chargon-spinon structures.
-Our results furthermore suggest that these string-like correlations in the vicinity of dopants survive up to about \SI{20}{\percent} doping, providing an intuitive microscopic understanding of the nature of moving dopants and the formation of geometric strings \cite{bohrdt:2021b}.
-The METTS calculations (dashed lines) are here converged up to \SI{12.5}{\percent} doping, and show a similar trend as the experimental data, both for the T-shape and diamond shape correlations.
-The string calculation approach also recovers the general features of the experimental data: In the diamond shape correlations, in particular, we recover the property that the higher-order correlations are dominant at finite doping.
-However, the numerics show significant correlations up to about \SI{10}{\percent} doping only.
-This disagrees notably with METTS and with the experimental data, similarly as for the dopant-spin-spin correlations (\figref{fig:fig4}b).
-This discrepancy suggests that the geometric string approach --- which by nature is associated to the physics of the undoped AFM parent compound --- fails, for our parameter range, to reproduce dopant-spin correlations quantitatively, while still being able to accurately describe magnetic correlations (\figref{fig:fig5}a,b).
+It indicates that, upon entering the pseudogap, magnetic structures emerge that can only be revealed through higher-order correlations (and hence lie beyond our conventional understanding of Gaussian fluctuations).
+Our results furthermore suggest that these string-like correlations in the vicinity of dopants persist up to about \SI{20}{\percent} doping, providing an intuitive microscopic understanding of the nature of moving dopants and the formation of geometric strings \cite{bohrdt:2021b}.
+The METTS calculations (dashed lines), converged up to \SI{12.5}{\percent} doping, exhibit a trend consistent with the experimental data.
+The string-based calculation approach also captures the overall features of the experimental data, notably reproducing the dominance of higher-order correlations at finite doping.
+However, the string calculations show significant correlations only up to about \SI{10}{\percent} doping.
+This disagrees notably with METTS and with the experimental data, similarly to the dopant-spin-spin correlations (\figref{fig:fig4}b).
+This discrepancy indicates that the geometric string framework --- intrinsically linked to the physics of the weakly doped antiferromagnetic parent compound --- does not quantitatively reproduce dopant-spin correlations within our parameter regime, although it remains accurate in capturing magnetic correlations (\figref{fig:fig5}a,b).